f442y/server_project_writeup/server_project_md/setting_up_system_architecture/setting_up_system_architecture.md

   <img src="./resources/diagram_NFS_over_VPN.svg" alt="Diagram: NFS over VPN"/>
 </p>

+I will be using NFS (Network File System), for the persistent network storage across the server nodes.
+NFS allows us to mount a directory from a host server node onto a client server node.
+I will have an NFS server running on the manager node serving a directory to all nodes.
+The shared directory will be on the USB mounted SSD on the manager server node.

+NFS is very performant and highly optimised to run on the linux kernel.

 #### Install NFS

+NFS is not installed by default on any of our chosen operating systems.
+Therefore, it must be installed via `apt` onto the server nodes.

 ##### NFS Server

 <p align="center">
   <img src="./resources/diagram_NFS_install_server.svg" alt="Diagram: NFS install server"/>
 </p>

+On the server node where the NFS server will be hosted (Manager Node), run the following command to install the required packages for the NFS server:

 ```
 sudo apt install nfs-kernel-server